Making your option choices in school? Get inspired andpick the future you want

 There are a variety of roles you could specialise in.
 You might work as a:

-• Ductwork installer - put in ductwork and ventilation systems in large buildings like sports stadia, airport terminals and shopping centres
+• ductwork installer – put in ductwork and ventilation systems in large buildings, such as sports stadia, airport terminals and shopping centres

-• Control engineers y- design and install the control panels that operate and adjust heating systems
+• control engineer – design and install the control panels that operate and adjust heating systems

-You might also work with renewable energy heating systems like ground source heat pumps, which take the heat from underground and pump it to the surface into buildings to supply warm air.
+You might also work with renewable energy heating systems, such as ground source heat pumps, which take the heat from underground and pump it to the surface into buildings to supply warm air.

 Hours